puppetlabs/puppetdb/documentation/configure.markdown

 This is the password to use when connecting for database migrations.
 Defaults to `password`.

+### `migrate?`

+When set to `true` (the default), PuppetDB will upgrade the data in the database to the latest format at startup.
+When `false`, PuppetDB will exit with an error status if the format version is not the one it expects, whether newer or older.

 ### `maximum-pool-size`

 From the [HikariCP documentation](https://github.com/brettwooldridge/HikariCP):